jsonnet-libs/jsonnet-training-course/lessons/lesson1/lesson1.md

 ---

-Let's add another function to modify the image of the webserver container:
+Let's add another function to modify the image of the httpd container:

 %(example3.jsonnet)s